-Conventions of this Association shall be regularly scheduled biennially prior to August 20 in such city as shall have been selected by a majority of delegates present and voting for Convention Site Cities.
+Conventions of this Association shall be regularly scheduled biennially in such city as shall have been selected by a majority of delegates present and voting for Convention Site Cities.

-The method of selecting the Convention Site City shall be as follows: After approval by a local's membership to submit a proposal for selection as the convention site, the General President shall compile information on the local's bid to determine if it meets the criteria for selection as the Convention Site City.
-The IAFF Executive Board shall provide the delegates assembled at convention a list of all the candidate cities that meet the criteria for selection as the Convention Site City.
-The delegates at convention shall vote by a standing count for their preference among all candidates for the Convention Site City in four years; provided, however, that each delegate can only vote once.
+The method of selecting the Convention Site City shall be as follows: The IAFF Executive Board shall provide the delegates assembled at Convention a list of three (3) candidate cities that meet the criteria for selection as the Convention Site City.
+The delegates at Convention shall vote for their preference among all candidates for the Convention Site City in four years; provided, however, that each delegate can only vote once.
 If no candidate for Convention Site City receives a majority vote, the candidate with the fewest votes shall be eliminated, and the process shall be repeated until a candidate receives a majority vote.